Glossary Of Terms

 Vegetated wetlands – Lands lying between and contiguous to mean low water and an elevation above mean low water equal to the factor on and one-half times the mean tide range.
 Vegetated wetlands are lands, which are inundated, and saturated by surface and groundwater at a frequency and duration sufficient to support vegetation adapted to life in saturated soil.

-Virginia Department of Environmental Quality – Department of the Commonwealth of Virginia formed in 1993 under the authority of the executive branch involved in regulating and permitting related to water, air and waste http://www.deq.state.va.us/
+Virginia Department of Environmental Quality – Department of the Commonwealth of Virginia formed in 1993 under the authority of the executive branch involved in regulating and permitting related to water, air and waste.

-Virginia Marine Resources Commission (VMRC) – Agency of the Commonwealth that is responsible for marine management, which seeks to protect the living resources and the habitat of those resources.
+Virginia Marine Resources Commission (VMRC) – Agency of the commonwealth that is responsible for marine management, which seeks to protect the living resources and the habitat of those resources.
+VMRC was originally established in 1875 as the Virginia Fish Commission and it was re-named by an act of the Virginia General Assembly in 1968.
 In addition, the VMRC maintains responsibility for permitting encroachments in or over State-owned submerged lands and oversees the administration of the following laws: